 - Heavy-duty and power — Andis clippers seem to focus on salons and professional groomers by providing more power and strokes per minute (see Andis EasyClip Pro)

-- Blades — both brands offer wonderful high-quality dog clippers blades, Andis seems to accept a wider ranges of brands for its top dog clippers
+- Blades — both brands offer wonderful high-quality dog clippers blades, Andis seems to accept a wider range of brands for its top dog clippers

 My opinion is that if you are a professional groomer with your own salon, prefer Andis dog clippers.
 If you are an occasional user and prefer something powerful and lightweight for mobility and to bring at dog shows, prefer Wahl dog clippers.